 Morale and discipline — are central to unity.
 [Roberts, pg.
 35]

 Morale is the spirit by which Huns submit their services to the tribe.
 [Roberts, pg.
 36]

-Discipline should be expected only at those levels of order and conformity that serve the good on the tribe or nation.
-Discipline more than is required is an abuse of power and will give rise to rebellion within the tribe.
+Discipline should be expected only at those levels of order and conformity that serve the good of the tribe or nation.
+Discipline more than required is an abuse of power and will give rise to rebellion within the tribe.
 [Roberts, pg.
 37]

 Wise chieftains realize that unduly harsh or unnecessarily lax discipline will undo morale of their Huns, [Roberts, pg.
 37]